 “You know your body best,” says Deborah, “So if you do notice anything that concerns you, don’t be afraid to ask your pharmacist or doctor about it.”

-Will My Periods Stop When I Take Hana?
+Will My Periods Stop When I Take Desogestrel Contraceptive Pills Like Hana?

-Unlike the combined contraceptive pill, you shouldn’t take breaks between your packs of Hana.
+Unlike the combined contraceptive pill, you shouldn’t take breaks between your packs of Hana or other mini pills.
 This helps to prevent ovulation and it may also mean you no longer get your periods or they may change in frequency.
 So does this mean you’ll still get your period while taking a desogestrel contraceptive pill?

 20% of those taking Hana experience lighter bleeding or amenorrhea (no periods at all.)
 Again, your periods may come back after a few months once your menstrual cycle has adjusted.
 If you aren’t comfortable about missing your periods, you should discuss this with your pharmacist or doctor and they may recommend another form of contraception.